 For my recommended boundary/floor microphones, please check out my article Best Boundary Microphones.

-Boundary microphones often have omnidirectional capsule, which effectively gives them a hemispherical polar pattern (picking up the sound in the available acoustic space).
-However, some boundary mics have more directional capsules which yields a more ellipsoid polar pattern.
+Boundary microphones often have omnidirectional capsules, which effectively gives them a hemispherical polar pattern (picking up the sound in the available acoustic space).
+However, some boundary mics have more directional capsules, which yield a more ellipsoid polar pattern.

 Floor mics are often easily concealable and capable of picking up the entirety of the acoustic space around them.